Monroe County Commission on Aging

-Using these resources, caregivers can gain a world of vital information as well as increased income and services for their aging parents.
-In addition, you just may find caregiving less stressful and demanding.
+In Summary ~ Using these resources, caregivers can gain a world of vital information as well as increased income and services for their aging parents.
+Also, you just may find caregiving less stressful and demanding.

 |Caregiver Action Network is a non-profit organization providing education, peer support, and resources to family caregivers across the country free of charge.